 While God will often place people who He has already condemned in the presence of convicting messages, He will prevent such people from understanding what is being said.
 As a result, condemned souls will experience no desire to change and get into a right relationship with God.

 We find many examples of this happening in the Bible.
 In Isaiah 6, Yahweh announced that He was going to send the prophet out to preach to people who would not understand his messages.
-They wouldn’t understand because Yahweh would be intentionally preventing them from understanding (see Cancelled Invitation).
+They wouldn’t understand because Yahweh would be intentionally preventing them from understanding.

-When asked why He always taught in parables, Jesus replied that the parables were intended to prevent people from understanding God’s truths, and thus block them from repenting and getting into a right relationship with God (see Jesus: the Bewildering Teacher).
+When asked why He always taught in parables, Jesus replied that the parables were intended to prevent people from understanding God’s truths, and thus block them from repenting and getting into a right relationship with God.

 As long as you can find any sincere desire within yourself to be in a right relationship with God, you can be certain that God has not condemned you, even if you are not a Christian.